 These two positions have by and large dominated the debate so far.
 There are many problems with both views.
 The first is their shared belief in the success of India's nuclear energy program and the need to continue with and expand this effort.
-They fail to recognize that the deal is actually a testament to the long-standing, expensive, and large-scale failure of the Department of Atomic Energy (DAE)
+They fail to recognize that the deal is actually a testament to the long-standing, expensive, and large-scale failure of the Department of Atomic Energy (DAE) to safeguard health, safety, the environment, and local democracy.

 Both camps also contend that nuclear weapons are a source of security, though this conviction has been extensively debunked.
-Those who persist in this belief also ignore the essential moral, legal, and criminal questions of what it means to have-and be prepared to use-nuclear weapons.
+Those who persist in this belief also ignore the essential moral, legal, and criminal questions of what it means to haveand be prepared to use-nuclear weapons.
 The only differences between the two camps are in the character and size of the genocidal weapons they desire and in the number of people they are prepared to threaten to kill.